ricardo460/fermat-org/README-FERMAT-NETWORK.md

 - **Interconnected** : For example, an Actor is _interconnected_ with another Actor when one of them sent to the other a _connection request_ and the other party accepted it.

 All relationships are rendered with lines, but depending on their category different techniques (arrow, dots, dashes, etc.) are applied to distinguish between each other.

+## View List

+1. **Online Node Network** : This view provides a geo-localized view of online Nodes in the Fermat Network. **[What if geo-loc is disabled?]**

+2. **Nodes and connected Network Clients** : In this view, a single Network Node is present, and all connected Network Clients are rendered.

+3. **Node Catalog** : This is a geo-localized view of all nodes, both online and offline, present on the distributed Node Catalog **[What is a Node and Actor Catalog?]**.

+4. **Actor Catalog** : This is a geo-localized view of all actors, both online and offline, present on the distributed Actor Catalog.

+5. **Network Services** : This view shows all online network services online on one Network Client.
+When the Network Service is an Actor Network Service, it also shows the actors associated with each of them.

+6. **Wallets** : This view show all wallets and their type linked to one Network Client.
+Each wallet shows its balance and currency.

+7. **Social Network** : This view shows the connections between Actors within the system.

+8. **Private Networks** : This view shows the private networks created by users **[Private network of what?
+Node Networks?]**.

 ## User Experience